Laura Caro: Life and musical career

 In December 2012, she launched a musical show titled Blue Gardenia in collaboration with the Mexican pianist Robert Salomón.
 Performing the songs of Caro's favorite singers: Edith Piaf, Eartha Kitt, Etta James, and Aretha Franklin among others to whom they paid tribute.
 She is actually preparing her third studio album within jazz style.

 In 2012, Caro appeared starring in her first feature film, the thriller Here Comes the Devil and was recognized at Fantastic Fest 2012 as Best Actress from a horror film.
 Caro portrayed a housewife, Sol, who loses their two pre-teen children during a family outing on the outskirts of Tijuana, after the loss, with her partner, they try to find out what happened during the disappearance.
 The film was written and directed by Adrian Garcia Bogliano who wrote the part of Sol specifically with Caro in mind.

 On May 22, 2016, she became a contestant on The Voice (Mexico) and sang "Chasing Pavements" for her blind audition performance.
 J Balvin turned his chair for her and he becomes as her coach.
-In the battle rounds, Caro was down against Yuliana Martínez with the song "Don't Leave Me This Way" by Thelma Hosuton as a disco version.
+In the battle rounds, Caro was down against Yuliana Martínez with the song "Don't Leave Me This Way" by Thelma Houston as a disco version.
 Gloria Trevi made her last steal to put Laura on her Team Trevi.
 In the knockout rounds, Gloria Trevi eliminated her after she sang No Se Murió El Amor of Mijares.